Sacrifices

 gods-mercy-2

 Adoption is something that is common.
 Families adopt children every day.
-What is unique is that these families have a bond of love as strong as families who have not adopted children.
+What is unique is that these families share a bond of love as strong as that of families who have not adopted children.
 God’s love is like that.
 It is strong enough to love adopted children as much as natural children.

 Secured